Office of Weapons Removal and Abatement (WRA)

 - To enhance regional security by destroying and securing SA/LW, including MANPADS, at risk of proliferation to terrorists, insurgents, and other violent non-state actors;

-- To remediate mine and UXO contamination, returning land to safe and productive use; and
+- To remediate explosive hazards contamination, returning land to safe and productive use; and

-- To promote U.S. foreign policy interests by broadening support for U.S. CWD efforts.
+- To promote U.S. foreign policy interests by broadening international support for CWD efforts.

 In addition to working with other U.S. government entities, PM/WRA partners with nongovernmental organizations, international organizations, educational institutions, and private sector contractors to implement its CWD programs.
 Robust project performance standards, enhanced monitoring and evaluation strategies, and a comprehensive program planning process guide PM/WRA’s resource allocation decisions and hold implementing partners accountable.